Connaissance

 Gel/PCM vs. CO₂ dry ice — at a glance

-Option Typical source Working temp Pros Watch‑outs
+Option Typical source Working temp Pros Watch-bots

 PCM −16 °C bricks Specialists ≤ −10 °C corridors Frozen holds without DG paperwork Needs validated pack plan